Back to Insights

 What happens if my company fails after raising VC?

 In failure scenarios, liquidation preferences determine distribution order.
 Investors with 1x liquidation preferences recover their investment before common shareholders receive anything.
-If assets cover less than total invested capital, common shareholders typically receive nothing.
-This downside protection explains VCs' willingness to take risks.

 Do I need a tier-1 VC to succeed?